Isorun Docs

 • Filesystem state.
 Anything you wrote to the scratch disk is intact.

 • Open file descriptors and listen sockets.
-The VM’s network stack is re-attached to a fresh TAP device with a new guest IP, so any ESTABLISHED TCP connections from before hibernation will be reset.
-Listen sockets and the kernel’s TCP stack survive cleanly.
+The VM's network stack is re-attached to a fresh network interface with a new guest IP.
+Listen sockets and the kernel's TCP stack survive cleanly.

-Frees the sandbox permanently, including any hibernation snapshot on disk.
-Returns measured resource usage — these are the numbers you’re billed on.
+Destroy frees the sandbox permanently, including any hibernation snapshot on disk.
+It returns measured resource usage, these are the numbers you're billed on.

 Auto-destroy timeout

-Hibernation is the right answer when you want the workspace to persist but the VM resources released.
-The user-facing UX is “always on”; the runner-facing cost is “only when you’re actively running.”
+Reach for hibernation when you want the workspace to persist but the VM resources released.
+The user-facing experience is "always on"; the runner-facing cost is "only when you're actively running."